![]() |

 It doesn't take long to reach the site of the old Lost Cabin Mine, which displays a warning sign apparently left on the tree for sentimental reasons.
 Not only has this place long been inactive, but there is nothing worth taking anyhow.

-The nearby meadow is pleasant, but relatively bland.
+The nearby meadow is pleasant, yet relatively bland.
 Most of the flower types that I am accustomed to seeing here simply aren't around today; it's too late in the season.
-One exception is Grass of Parnassus, which seems to be a late bloomer; I first encountered this species ten days ago in Lundy Canyon.
+One exception is Grass of Parnassus, a late bloomer species that I first encountered ten days ago in Lundy Canyon.

 A Zerene Fritillary, I presume

 I am running unaccountably short of breath today, having climbed less than a thousand feet in two miles; and it's not even hot.
 I'm feeling otherwise rather crappy as well.
-Is this my first bout with altitude sickness?
-Or perhaps I am just off my feed.
-Yes, that must be it, for the elevation here is only about 9,000 feet.
+Is this my first bout with altitude sickness, or am I just off my feed?
+Yes, that must be it; the elevation here is only about 9,000 feet.

 For the last quarter-mile or so I opt for a direct cross-country path that should take me to the far end of the lake.
-An interesting feature of any cirque lake is that its location is obvious, yet it usually hidden behind a moraine as one approaches from below.
+An interesting feature of any cirque lake is that its location is obvious, yet it invariably is hidden behind a moraine as one approaches from below.

-The wind is very strong today — enough so that I don't know why anyone would want to scale a high mountain; but there are four or five folk far up on the scree slope.
+The wind is very strong today — enough so that I don't know why anyone would want to scale a high mountain, but there are four or five folk far up on the scree slope.
 A lone white-haired hiker greets me here, explaining that he was unable to join his companions for an ascent of Round Top due to an ongoing bout with diarrhea.
-I understand his dilemma, I guess; it's a long way up to base of the summit block — with no place to hide in an emergency.
+I understand his dilemma, I guess; it's a long way up to base of the summit block, with no privacy in an emergency.

 Always photogenic Winnemucca Lake